 In today’s guide, you will learn:

-- Why the error occurs on your WordPress site.
+- Why does the error occur on your WordPress site?

 - How to detect the source of the error.

 - How to fix the error with different solutions.

 What is the “Site is Experiencing Technical Difficulties” Error?

 “The site is experiencing technical difficulties” is one of the major WordPress errors that means your website is down and both you and visitors can’t access it.
 Here is what this error looks like: